 However, this problem is also the easiest to solve.
 I just need to manually type in the code based on the AI-generated answers.
 The only thing to keep in mind is to control my typing pace, and slow down appropriately on the more difficult parts.
 Then, I can submit my answers at a reasonable time.

 Don't just read the AI's response word-for-word.
-Interviewers aren't stupid.
+Interviewers aren't naive.
 Use the AI for reference, but always include your own thoughts.
 After all, AI can't truly replicate human intuition.

 If the code is too perfect, it lacks personality and risks raising red flags.
-When coding, try adding some of your own comments.
+When coding, try adding some of your own comments to demonstrate your understanding.

 In a real coding session, people usually write the main logic first and then handle edge cases or fix bugs during review.
 If you nail every edge case perfectly right from the start, it looks suspicious.
-Make sure your coding process follows a natural workflow.
+Make sure your coding process follows a natural workflow to avoid drawing attention.

 If you wear glasses, be careful about reflections.
 The interviewer might be able to see your actual screen in the glare.